• Skip to primary navigation

 Instructions

-Carefully pour your coloured rice and pasta into the bottle, add the small objects and give a good shake.
+Carefully pour the coloured rice and pasta into the bottle, add the small objects, and give it a good shake.

-Use the magnet to move the magnetic objects around the bottle.
-How many can you find?
+Use the magnet to move the magnetic objects around the bottle and ask children to see how many different magnet objects they can find.

 How to colour rice and pasta